Orange-OpenSource/IOT-Map-Component/src/iotMapManager/readme.md

   * accuracy (optionnal): display a precision zone around the marker.
 Defined in meters

 * inner:
-  * icon is not completely implemented. you can specify a svg file containt in '/asset/icon' folder.
+  * icon from a font icon.
+Here, set the class name.
   * label is only one character.
 If string is sent, first character will be displayed label and icon cannot be defined simultaneously : you can display only one of them.
-If both are defined, icon is displayed More options will arrive soon.
+If both are defined, icon is displayed
+  * color defines the icon or label color